milannakic/protrude-client-mn/README.md

 Client only for the Protrude (Twitter clone) app.
 Complete project will be given a separate repo.

+NOTES:

+- Complete project will be given a separate repo.
+- New features will be only added to the complete project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts